Drakonis96/plexytrackt/README.md

 - `TRAKT_ACCESS_TOKEN` – access token for Trakt.
 - `TRAKT_CLIENT_ID` – client ID for your Trakt application.

+The application uses `plexapi` version 4.15 or newer (but below 5).

 If you don't already have the tokens, please see the next sections on how to obtain them.

 ## Getting a Plex token